zestia/ember-async-tooltips/README.md

 #### Automatic positioning

 By omitting the `@position` argument, the tooltip will be positioned automatically around the outside edge of the tooltipper.
-For example: If the tooltipper component is at the very bottom of the viewport, then the tooltip component will be displayed _above_ it - so as to remain visible.
+For example: If the tooltipper is at the very bottom of the viewport, then the tooltip will be displayed _above_ it - so as to remain visible.

 ```handlebars
 <ToolTipper @tooltip={{component "tooltip"}} />